Meknes: Etymology

-Meknes is named after a Berber tribe which, was known as Miknasa (native Berber name: Imeknasen) in the medieval North African documents.
+Meknes is named after an Amazigh (Berber) tribe historically known as the Miknasa (Imeknasen in Amazigh languages).

 History

 Early history (8th–16th centuries)

 Volubilis, a major Roman-era settlement in Morocco and one of its early urban centres, is located near the site of the current city of Meknes.
-The current city and its name, however, originate with a Berber tribe called the Miknasa who dominated this region and much of eastern Morocco as early as the 8th century.
-Some sources attribute the effective founding of a settlement here to a group of small Miknasa villages known as miknāsat al-zaytūn in the 10th century.
-The Almoravids founded a fortress or fortified settlement just south of these villages after conquering the area in 1061, originally called Tagrart or Taqrart.
-Some sources attribute the founding of the city of Meknes to this Almoravid foundation.
-The city's first main mosque (the current Grand Mosque of Meknes) is in turn believed to have been first built by the Almoravids in the 12th century.
-The Nejjarine Mosque, often reputed to be the oldest mosque in the city, also dates back to the Almoravid period.
+The current city and its name, however, originate with a Berber tribe called the Miknasa who settled this region around the 10th century.
+A group of small unfortified Miknasa villages known as miknāsat al-zaytūn were established here in the 10th century.
+The Almoravids founded a fortress or fortified settlement just south of these villages after conquering the area in the 11th century.
+Originally called Tagrart or Taqrart, this Almoravid settlement formed the beginnings of what is now the old medina of Meknes.
+The Nejjarine Mosque, often reputed to be the oldest mosque in the city, dates back to the Almoravid period and may have served as the central mosque of the Almoravid settlement.
+The mosque that became the present-day Grand Mosque of Meknes is believed to have been first built by the Almoravids in the 12th century.

 The fortress resisted the military advance of the Almohads, who destroyed the city after a long siege in the 12th century.
 However, at the beginning of the 13th century the Almohad caliph Muhammad al-Nasir (ruled 1199–1213) rebuilt the city and its fortifications, as well as its Grand Mosque.
 The city enjoyed relative prosperity in this period, before being conquered again by the new Marinid dynasty in 1244.
 The first kasbah (citadel or governor's district) of Meknes was created afterwards by sultan Abu Yusuf Ya'qub in 1276 CE – the same year that the citadel of Fes el-Jdid was built in nearby Fes, the new capital.
 During this period, Meknes was frequently the residence of Marinid princes (often appointed there as governors) and especially of viziers.
 The Mosque of the Kasbah (the later Mosque of Lalla Aouda) was also founded and first built in 1276.
 The Marinids also carried out major restorations to the Grand Mosque in the 14th century and built the major madrasas of the city near it.
 The latter included the Bou Inania Madrasa (built in 1336) and two other madrasas, Madrasa al-Qadi and Madrasa Shuhud, all built by Sultan Abu el-Hassan.

 After the end of the Marinid and Wattasid periods, however, Meknes suffered from neglect as the new Saadian dynasty (16th and early 17th century) focused their attention on their capital at Marrakesh and neglected the old northern cities of Morocco.